 c.
 Prevent and counteract events of abuse monitoring and TOS violations

 d.
-Study an overall fraudLog visitor statistics as an aggregated (combined) data This information is not shared with any third-party and not archived beyond its usability cycle. fraudLog provides an option to everyone to opt out from being a collective in website visitor statistics at the following URL: https://www.fraudlog.com/opt-out.htm
+Study overall fraudLog visitor statistics as aggregated (combined) data This information is not shared with any third party and is not archived beyond its usability cycle. fraudLog provides an option to everyone to opt out from being a collective in website visitor statistics at the following URL: https://www.fraudlog.com/opt-out.htm

 - End-user service communications and marketing messaging

-Although we do not actively pursue marketing for fraudLog services, at any point of time of operations, we may decide to send occasional end-user service related notifications.
-Should such approach arise, each end-user will be provided with a full control of communication settings to limit and control such communications.
+Although we do not actively pursue marketing for fraudLog services, at any point in time of operations, we may decide to send occasional end-user service-related notifications.
+Should such an approach arise, each end-user will be provided with full control of communication settings to limit and control such communications.